 The league suffered a major loss of one of its finest members.
 Bob Jackson passed away during the winter.
 He is remembered and missed by all 225 members of the league.

-Bob, we miss seeing you setting up top of Coleman Park scouting all the teams to see if you might be able to pick up a Willie Mays for your team.
+Bob, we miss seeing you setting up top of Colman Park scouting all the teams to see if you might be able to pick up a Willie Mays for your team.

 Job descriptions were prepared and approved for all league’s officer and committee chairperson’s positions.
 Ed Lane was elected chairperson of the Rules & Regulations Committee.

-The Wednesday evening conference began play April 16th with fourteen teams divided into two divisions of play.
-Las Chillis won first place and Lawrence Hawks came in second in the C1 division and C. S. Gold won first place with Super Seniors placing second in the C2 division.
+The Wednesday evening conference began play April 16″ with fourteen teams divided into two divisions of play.
+Las Chillis won first place and Lawrence Hawks came in second in the C1 division.
+C. S. Gold won first place with Super Seniors placing second in the C2 division.

-The second schedule of play was won by Lawrence Hawks with Las Chillis coming in second in the C1 division.
-Team 60 won first place, with Goodtimers coming in second, in the C2 division.
+The second schedule of play was won by Lawrence Hawks with Las Chillis coming in second in the Cl division.
+Team 60 won first place, with Team Goodtimers coming in second, in the C2 division.

-Saturday league play began May 3rd, with six teams making up the C1 division and seven teams making up the C2 division.
-M & V won first place and Adams Auto Group came in second in the C1 division and AAA Linen winning first place and Ageless Wonders placing second in the C2 division.
+Saturday league play began May 3th, with six teams making up the CI division and seven teams making up the C2 division.
+M & V won first place and Adams Auto Group came in second in the Cl division, AAA Linen winning first place and Ageless Wonders placing second in the C2 division.

-The Ageless Wonders, M & V and Team 65 competed in the National Senior Olympics held in Tucson, AZ the later part of May.
+Team’s Ageless Wonders, M & V and Team 65 competed in the National Senior Olympics held in Tucson, AR. the latter part of May.